anomalous254/Hackathon-EmailValidator/README.md

 We then define a list of email addresses and loop through them, creating an instance of EmailValidator for each email and outputting the validity of the email.

-Note that this approach is not foolproof and some email providers may have different DNS configurations that make this check less reliable.
-Additionally, some email providers may have spam filters that block email addresses even if they are technically valid.
-Nonetheless, this should give a reasonable indication of the validity of the email addresses provided.